hughlang/substrate-dev/pool-app/pool/README.md

-# Pool Module
+# Pool

 This is an experimental module for managing a pooled group of funds and the transaction amounts.
+Several modules are being developed in this runtime to experiment with using the modules creatively to support features for a game of chance.

 ## Pool functions